Jjeje007/syuppod/README.md

 If you have troubles, check first /var/log/stderr.log and /var/log/debug.log (if debug is enable: -d) But the best way, is running by hand in a terminal (so not using /etc/init.d/).

-Daemon and terminal mode write sync, pull and pretend process to, respectively:
+Daemon and terminal mode write sync, pull and pretend process logs to, respectively:\
-/var/log/syuppod/sync.log
-/var/log/syuppod/git.log
-/var/log/syuppod/pretend.log
+/var/log/syuppod/sync.log\
+/var/log/syuppod/git.log\
+/var/log/syuppod/pretend.log\

-All logs are logrotate.
+All logs are autorotate.

 ## Developpement Status

-This is a work in progress so i haven't yet planned to make a release.
+This is a work in progress so i haven't yet planned to make a release.\
-The API is still in developpement and it's not yet stabilized.
+The API is still in developpement and it's not yet stabilized.\
+My priority is the daemon part (syuppod).

 ## Meta